![]() |

-The Pink Car was, and remains, one of the most famous of this regions's landmarks, and has, since it was abandoned (and stolen later and returned) here some 70 years ago, become the namesake for the Pink Car Hill road which now runs past it.
+The Pink Car was, and remains, one of the most famous of this regions's landmarks, and has, since it was abandoned (and stolen and eventually recovered) here some 70 years ago, become the namesake for the Pink Car Hill road which now runs past it.
+Here's a link [.pdf] to the article about the car's theft and recovery which ran in the Prescott Daily Courier in 2011.

 As we have many times before, though not with the same frequency as when I was a boy roaming the Prescott NF, we found an old car on our walk in the woods today.
 A largely intact sky-blue late-50s vintage Buick-like thing, well-off to the side of the old road we were walking, flipped over on its top and riddled with bullet holes, as all old forest-wrecks must be.